- Due to the increased quality of care, nutrition and other factors, the life expectancy of dogs is longer than in previous decades.

-- If you adopt a dog from the New Hampshire SPCA, you are entitled to three complimentary behavior and training drop-in sessions with our certified trainers to provide guidance and help with your new pet!
+- If you adopt a dog from the New Hampshire SPCA, you are entitled to one complimentary behavior and training drop-in session with our certified trainers to provide guidance and help with your new pet!

 - Clicker training along with positive reinforcement is generally the best way to help your dog understand the rules and listen to you and the other humans in the household.

 - Dog and puppy play groups that are supervised someone experienced in dog behavior can be a great way to socialize your dog and have some fun.